-The measuring device should have a base so that it may sit squarely on the ground.
 The device shall be placed parallel to the goat's front leg.
 The device shall have a cross bar to extend over the withers.
 It is important that the cross bar be as level as possible and that the entire device be held as straight as possible to obtain the most accurate measurement.